hm-lang/core/proposals/README.md

 }
 ```

+TODO: should we even have `object` type with all the pain it comes with (e.g., keys that
+might override important hm-lang methods on `object`).
 Now, `call` is very generic, so `Input` and `Output` can be filled with any fields (or none),
 and this logic is encapsulated in the type `object`.
 The `object` type can be thought of as
 a collection of nullable fields; if all fields are null, then the object acts like a null.
-If only one field is defined, it is a "single field object", or `sfo` type.
-The fields have
-keys that are symbols (they can be identified by letters/words in code, like `Object FieldKey`),
+The fields have keys that are symbols (they can be identified by letters/words in code,
-and values that have any type.
+like `Object FieldKey`), and values that have any type.

 When passing in a `call` instance to actually call a function, the `Input` field will be treated
 as constant/read-only after being cast to the field types specified by the chosen function overload.